nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Layer 1
 A proof of work blockchain known as the Common Knowledge Base (CKB) that serves as the base layer for the Nervos Network.
+Layer 1 of a decentralized ecosystem is the underlying blockchain architecture.

 #### Synonyms
 - [CKB](#ckb)